Here’s where GOP lawmakers have passed new voting restrictions around the country

-The groundswell began early this year with the introduction of 253 bills proposing new voting restrictions across 43 states as of Feb.
+The groundswell began early this year with the introduction of 253 bills proposing voting restrictions across 43 states as of Feb.
 19, according to the nonpartisan Brennan Center for Justice.
 That number rose to at least 389 bills in 48 states as of May 14, the Brennan Center reported Friday.

-While Texas Democrats on Sunday blocked an effort in their state to pass what would have been one of the most stringent new voting measures in the country, 14 states have enacted new laws this year that tighten the rules around casting ballots.
+While Texas Democrats on Sunday blocked an effort in their state to pass what would have been one of the most stringent new voting measures in the country, 14 states have enacted laws this year that tighten the rules around casting ballots.

 Many of the bills target mail voting and other policies that helped safeguard the franchise during the coronavirus pandemic and helped produce the highest turnout among American voters in more than a century.
 Supporters of Trump claim without evidence that unless subject to strict limits, mail ballots open the door to widespread fraud.
 Some of the bills also seek to curtail early voting, impose restrictions on voter registration efforts, limit the power of local officials to oversee elections and stop private donors from supplementing their operational budgets.